xiguanx/Graphics-Portfolio/README.md

 <img src = "/../main/images/cube.gif" />

 ### 6. Hierarchical Modeling
+<p>Lab 6 aimed to implement a hierarchical modeling system and build scene graphs using primitives and matrix transforms.
+The main tasks included creating module structures and drawstate, traversing scene graphs to draw complex scenes.</p>
 <p>This 2D scene is composed of 3 formation modules.
 Each formation has an X-wing module.
 X-wings are composed of wing, engine and body modules.
 Random points were generated to represent stars in the background.</p>
 <img src = "/../main/images/wings.png" />
 <em>Another 2D scene of Penrose triangles</em>